 Because it’s Family Day, there’s a free public swim and skate at a local sports complex.
 So, that’s our big plan for the day.
 It could be the first time we (literally) strap a pair of skates on the Little Miss!

-But if you're a stay at home parent, you can't bank on special free days to happen everyday.
-So, here's 7 places we've gone for some free fun when the weather has kept us inside!
+But if you’re a stay-at-home parent, you can’t bank on special free days to happen every day.
+So, here are places for toddlers to go (we’ve gone for some free fun when the weather has kept us inside!)

 7. The Mall